-A z-score equal to 1 represents an element that is 1 standard deviation greater than the mean; a z-score equal to 2, 2 standard deviations greater than the mean; etc.
+A z-score equal to 1 represents an element that is 1 standard deviation greater than the mean; a z-score equal to 2 is 2 standard deviations greater than the mean; etc.

 If the number of elements in the set is large, about 68% of the elements have a z-score between -1 and 1; about 95% have a z-score between -2 and 2; and about 99% have a z-score between -3 and 3.

 The z-test is named so as it depends upon z-score.
-The hypothesis testing using z-test follow same four general steps of hypothesis testing.
+The hypothesis testing using z-test follows same four general steps of hypothesis testing we saw earlier:

 - We then collect random sample of size n = 100 students from the university.
 The size of sample should meet two criteria: (i) np0 >= 10 and (ii) n(1-p0) >= 10.
 Since both of our criteria are met, (for (i) we get 30 and for (ii) we get 70), our choice of sample size is fine.